 - Boat insurance.
 Depending on the type of boat you have and where you store it, eg. a trailer boat worth $50,000 costs around $520 per year to insure.

-What are the benefits and drawbacks of financing a boat purchase?
+Benefits and drawbacks of financing a boat

 - Specialised loans.
 While some conventional secured personal loans allow you to use boats as security, there are other loan options available that are specially designed to finance a boat.